Chapter 9: Not So Easily Broken, Part 2

 "Come along, then," he said to Bilbo.
 "It seems that everyone in this camp is determined that we should be friends, at least everyone that I regard with any favor.
 You may see me to my pavilion, so long as you promise to keep quiet."

 "I promise," Bilbo said.
 And true to his word, he said nothing as they made their slow way back, Thorin leaning more heavily on Bilbo with every step.
 He was not a light burden, particularly not for a hobbit, but Bilbo never complained.

 "Thank you," Thorin said, gruffly, when they arrived at last.

 Bilbo's eyes widened, and his lips twitched into a tentative smile.
 "You're welcome," he said.
 "I suppose I'll see you soon?"

-"It seems I cannot escape it," Thorin said, and even to himself he sounded resigned.
+"It seems I cannot escape it," Thorin said.

 "Now will you let me tend your wounds, O King?" he asked.
 "Or must we have another round of quarreling before you condescend to let me help you?"